mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 1. A transport protocol to control the transfer of data.
 2. A record protocol to frame, encrypt and/or authenticate data
-3. A handshake protocol to negotiate cryptographic secrets.
+3. A control protocol to perform cryptographic handshakes and negotiate shared secrets.
+(In the context of TLS, the control protocol is called the handshake protocol.)

 For ease of deployment and standardization, among other reasons, these constituents are often tightly coupled.
-For example, in TLS {{RFC5246}}, the handshake protocol depends on the record protocol, and vice versa.
+For example, in TLS {{RFC5246}}, the control protocol depends on the record protocol, and vice versa.
 However, more recent transport protocols such as QUIC {{I-D.ietf-quic-tls}} keep these pieces separate.
 QUIC uses TLS to negotiate secrets, and *exports* those secrets to encrypt packets directly.

 Separating these pieces is important, as new secure transport protocols increasingly rely on session resumption mechanisms where cryptographic context can be resumed to transmit application data with the first packet without delay for connection setup and negotiation.
-In the case where there is no cryptographic context available when an application expresses the need to transmit data to a certain endpoint, it must first run the handshake protocol on a transport connection before being able to transmit application data.
-If the handshake protocol can be separated from the other components, then it can use another transport connection to establish secrets without blocking the application's main transport connection.
-This also opens up the possibility to run the handshake protocol well in advance of the need to send application data, to avoid unnecessary delays.
-For example, a client system could maintain a database of endpoints it is likely to communicate with, and establish keying material with a handshake protocol at periodic intervals to ensure fresh keys for new transport connections.
+In the case where there is no cryptographic context available when an application expresses the need to transmit data to a certain endpoint, it must first run the control protocol on a transport connection before being able to transmit application data.
+If the control protocol can be separated from the other components, then it can use another transport connection to establish secrets without blocking the application's main transport connection.
+This also opens up the possibility to run the control protocol well in advance of the need to send application data, to avoid unnecessary delays.
+For example, a client system could maintain a database of endpoints it is likely to communicate with, and establish keying material with a control protocol at periodic intervals to ensure fresh keys for new transport connections.

 {{I-D.moskowitz-sse}} proposes a similar approach.
 However while {{I-D.moskowitz-sse}} proposes